awsdocs/amazon-workmail-administration-guide/doc_source/lambda.md

 To start using Lambda with Amazon WorkMail, deploy [the example Lambda function](https://console.aws.amazon.com/lambda/home#/create/app?applicationId=arn:aws:serverlessrepo:us-east-1:489970191081:applications/workmail-hello-world-python) from the AWS Serverless Application Repository to your account\.
 Permissions for the example Lambda function are already configured for you\.

 If you choose to create your own Lambda function to use with Amazon WorkMail, you must configure permissions using the AWS Command Line Interface \(AWS CLI\)\.
-In the following example command, replace `MY_FUNCTION_NAME` with the name of your Lambda function, and replace `REGION` with your Amazon WorkMail region\.
-Available Amazon WorkMail regions include `us-east-1`, `us-west-2`, and `eu-west-1`\.
+In the following example command, replace `MY_FUNCTION_NAME` with the name of your Lambda function, and replace `REGION` with your Amazon WorkMail Region\.
+Available Amazon WorkMail Regions include `us-east-1`, `us-west-2`, and `eu-west-1`\.

 ```
 aws --region REGION lambda add-permission --function-name MY_FUNCTION_NAME --statement-id AllowWorkMail --action "lambda:InvokeFunction" --principal workmail.REGION.amazonaws.com